 This has been a year of great male performances in the movie theaters.

-It’s unfortunate, though, that that Academy of Motion Picture Arts and Sciences failed to recognize two of the year’s best.
+It’s unfortunate, buy though, page that that Academy of Motion Picture Arts and Sciences failed to recognize two of the year’s best.
 Michael Fassbender’s work in “Shame” should have received a Best Actor nomination and Albert Brooks’ unlikely villain in “Drive” should have been nominated – and won – for Best Supporting Actor.

 Regardless of those snubs, the actors that the Academy actually nominated did a lot of great work this year.
 Some are long overdue for wins (i.e. Christopher Plummer, Gary Oldman) while others (i.e. Jonah Hill) are just at the beginning of their careers.